 Release Date: 2000

-A small town of people all begin to lose their sanity when mysterious spirals start appearing everywhere.
-Some are tormented by the spirals, whilst others become unhealthily obsessed with them.
-In either case, death by misadventure or suicide soon follows, and things only get worse as the number of spirals grows.
+The residents of a small town all begin to lose their sanity when mysterious spirals start appearing everywhere.
+The spirals torment some, whilst others become unhealthily obsessed with them.
+In either case, death by misadventure or suicide soon follows, and things only worsen as the number of spirals grows.

 Directed By: Masaki Kobayashi.